 Biography

-While not at Calvin, he enjoys spending time outdoors with his family, boating, swimming, biking, and hiking.
-An avid music lover, he is often found at various concerts around Grand Rapids or dancing (badly) to music in his office.
+I teach the phage research course, general microbiology, and medical microbiology.
+Others areas of scholarly interest include the history of science and how disease epidemics have shaped world history.
+When not at Calvin, I enjoy spending time outdoors with my family, boating, swimming, biking, and hiking.
+I am also an avid music lover and can often be found at various concerts around Grand Rapids or dancing (badly) to music in my office.

 Education